 Here you find a chill atmosphere, great food at reasonable prices, and excellent service.

-One very touristy, but amazing thing that you really don’t want to miss, is to swim with stingrays in Grand Cayman in Stingray City.
+One very touristy, but amazing thing that you really don’t want to miss is swimming with stingrays in Grand Cayman in Stingray City.

 The tour to Stingray City was so much more fun than I thought!
 Even with a lot of tourists treading the water, the stingrays swam through our feet in packs, seemingly not at all bothered by the presence of humans.